Israel's Gaza attack 'beyond proportionality', Norway says

 By Lisbeth Kirk

-Israel's has broken the rules of modern warfare in Gaza, Norway's prime minister has said.
+Israel is breaking the rules of modern warfare in Gaza, Norway's prime minister has said.

 "I believe this is beyond proportionality," Norway's prime minister Jonas Gahr Støre told EUobserver in Oslo on Tuesday (31 October).